Oldham Coalfield: Collieries

 The early collieries were adits, accessing the coal from outcrops on the side of a hill at Crompton Moor, Oldham Edge and Werneth, employing up to a dozen workers.
 Shallow pits sunk from the surface with wooden headstocks were recorded in the late 1600s.
 These collieries had two shafts to aid ventilation.
 The Chamber Colliery Company's pits were sunk around 1750 by James Lees and the company was formed in 1877.
 James Watt installed a Newcomen steam pumping engine at the company's Fairbottom Colliery in the late 18th century.
 It was an atmospheric engine working at the low pressure of 1.5 lb. to the square inch known as Fairbottom Bobs.
 It is preserved in the USA in the Henry Ford museum.

 From the middle of the 19th century the output of the coalfield was sold locally to cotton mills and factories and for domestic use.
-Platt Brother owned the Jubilee Colliery in Crompton and Butterworth Hall Colliery in Milnrow.
+Platt Brothers owned the Jubilee Colliery in Crompton and Butterworth Hall Colliery in Milnrow.

 Bower Colliery in Chadderton was sunk between 1860 and 1863 on the site of an older colliery.
 It was linked to the Rochdale Canal and the rail network.
 It closed in 1922 when it employed 90 men.

 The Chamber Colliery Company had seven pits in Chadderton, Oldham and Middleton.
 They were Stockeld and Denton Lane Collieries, Oak Colliery in Hollinwood, Wood Park, Fairbottom Colliery which had a Newcomen-type pumping engine known as Fairbottom Bobs and Glodwick near Oldham town centre.

 Wood Park Colliery produced 89,000 tons of coal in 1954.
 It had more than 400 employees.